Find Affordable College Courses

 New York, NY

 With a ranking of #12, Hunter College did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
-Hunter is a very large public school located in the large city of New York.
+Hunter is a fairly large public school located in the city of New York.

 Women make up 49% of the social sciences majors at the school.

-University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
-It came in at #12 on the list.
-Pitt is a very large public school located in the city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus landed the #12 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
+Pitt is a very large public school located in the large city of Pittsburgh.

 About 52% of the students majoring in social sciences at the school are women while 48% are male.